Asbestos in West Virginia

 - Tyco Healthcare Group

-Weirton Steel, now the state’s largest industrial employer, utilized asbestos as a thermal insulator for its metalworking machinery and consequently exposed many employees.
-Norfolk Southern Railway, which operated throughout the state, also incorporated asbestos into parts used to build the trains and the railroad tracks.
-Both Norfolk Southern Railroad and Weirton Steel have been listed as defendants in multiple related lawsuits.
+Weirton Steel, the state’s largest industrial employer, utilized asbestos as a thermal insulator.
+Asbestos on metalworking machinery exposed many employees.
+Norfolk Southern Railway used asbestos to build the trains and the railroad tracks.
+Norfolk Southern Railroad and Weirton Steel have been defendants in asbestos lawsuits.

 In July 2011, contractors found asbestos under the floor tiles in Clay County’s Lizemore Elementary School.
-The 59-year-old school was inspected in the 1980s, but the toxic product had been covered over rather than removed.
-The school eventually paid Dan Hill Construction approximately $9,000 to remove the 1,782 square feet of contaminated tile.
+The 59-year-old school received an inspection in the 1980s.
+Workers covered over asbestos rather than remove it.
+The school paid Dan Hill Construction approximately $9,000 to remove the 1,782 square feet of contaminated tile.

 Regulations

-Currently, West Virginia’s Radiation, Toxics and Indoor Air Division regulates any projects that involve asbestos, including removal in homes or factories.
+The Radiation, Toxics and Indoor Air Division regulates projects that involve asbestos.
+This includes removal in homes or factories.
 They also oversee related safety plans in schools through the AHERA program.

 Additional services conducted within their asbestos program include: